9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **9/6/2022 - _Intake Prototyping Day 6_**

-Today we will begin to mount the polycarb for our intake and begin to build the actual part to move the discs using flex wheels if we have time today
+Today we will begin to mount the polycarb for our intake and begin to build the actual part to move the discs using flex wheels if we have time today.

 ### **Attendance**